-We expect to enter into a revolving credit facility providing for revolving loans in the amount of \$300.0 million, none of which is expected to be used to consummate the Plan.
+The senior secured credit facilities will include a revolving credit facility providing for revolving loans in the amount of up to \$300.0 million, none of which is expected to be used to consummate the Plan.
+The revolving credit facility will mature three years from the Effective Date.